The Church (band): 1980–1981: Early days, Of Skins and Heart

 Singer, songwriter, and bass guitarist Steve Kilbey first played with guitarist Peter Koppes in a band called Baby Grande in Canberra, Australia in the mid-1970s.
 After each had left to travel and play in other bands, including Tactics (Kilbey) and Limazine (Koppes), they met again in Sydney in March 1980 and formed the initial three-piece version of The Church, with Limazine drummer Nick Ward.
 The name was a shortened version of the original name proposed by Kilbey: "The Church of Man".
 A month later, Marty Willson-Piper, originally from Liverpool, United Kingdom, witnessed one of their gigs and met Kilbey afterwards.
 That same night he was invited to join the band on guitar, establishing the classic two-guitar formation.

 A four-song demo was recorded in Kilbey's bedroom studio and sent to Chris Gilbey of ATV Northern Songs.
 The song "Chrome Injury" attracted the attention of managing director Gilbey, who signed the band to his recently formed record production company, in association with EMI and their recently resurrected Parlophone label.
-Gilbey went to band rehearsals and helped shape their sound—he bought Willson-Piper a 12-string Rickenbacker guitar and equipped Koppes with an Echolette tape delay.
-Of that first batch of demos, only "Chrome Injury" would go on to be recorded for release.

-The band's debut album, Of Skins and Heart, was recorded late in 1980, produced by Gilbey and mixed by Bob Clearmountain.
-Seven of the nine tracks were written solely by Kilbey and two co-written with others.
+The band's debut album, Of Skins and Heart, was recorded late in 1980, produced by Gilbey, and mixed by Bob Clearmountain.
 The first single, "She Never Said", was released in November, but did not chart.
 At the start of 1981, Ward was replaced on drums by Richard Ploog.
 Ploog was recruited by their manager, Michael Chugg, after hearing of his reputation in Adelaide.
 Ploog's arrival established The Church's first stable line-up.
-The second single, "The Unguarded Moment", co-written by Kilbey and Michelle Parker, was issued alongside the album in March 1981, but only in Australia initially.
+The second single, "The Unguarded Moment", co-written by Kilbey and Michelle Parker, was issued alongside the album in March 1981.
 "The Unguarded Moment" became an Australian top forty hit, reaching No. 22 on the Australian Kent Music Report Singles Chart, while Of Skins and Heart went gold, achieving the same position on the related Albums Chart.
 To promote the releases, the band undertook their first national tour.

 The first recordings with Ploog were released as a five-track double 7-inch EP, Too Fast for You, in July.
-It included the first collectively written track, "Sisters".
-Another track, "Tear It All Away", later released as a separate single, showed a development towards the more elaborate guitar structures which would become part of the band's signature sound.
 Their image and sound now evoked comparisons with 1960s psychedelic groups, with tight jeans, paisley shirts, and Byrds-style jangly guitars.